 By their very nature, cliches lack novelty appeal.
 They are essentially metaphors that have been done to death.
 No wonder they can haunt you.
 But they have their uses.
 Particularly for those just learning a language.
 There is something very comforting in encountering tried and trusted truisms that can be parroted back with a certain amount of confidence.
 They help give the impression that you're in the know - and hamevin yavin (literally: "He who understands, will understand" but used to imply that you have to read between the lines).

 This is especially true for that early period after arrival in the country, when the phrase new immigrants hear the most is: "Kol hahathalot kashot" ("All beginnings are hard").
 True enough: but still annoying and cloying, particularly as it is more than just a figure of speech.
 It is a cliched truism.

 The equivalent for kids is the standard stoic Hebrew platitude used for anything from minor cuts to major heartbreaks: "Ad hahatuna ze ya'avor" ("It will be over by the time you get married") occasionally switched with "ad habar mitzva ze ya'avor," which is the same thing simply with a more limited time frame.

 British writer and wit Stephen Fry once pointed out: "It is a cliche that most cliches are true, but then like most cliches, that cliche is untrue."

 There are cliches and counter-cliches.
-Kazablan's statement can be combated with ba'al hamea hu ba'al hade'a ("he who pays the piper calls the tune" - literally, "he who owns the hundred owns the opinion").
+Kazablan's statement can be combatted with: "Ba'al ha'me'a hu ba'al hade'a" ("The one with the money calls the tune" - literally, "He who owns the hundred owns the opinion").

 There are, of course, many more commonplace expressions that could be recorded here.
 Don't nag.
-You give someone a finger and they'll want the hand.
-(In Hebrew: Notnim etzba verotzim et kol hayad.)
+You give someone a finger and they'll want the a hand.
+(In Hebrew: Notnim etzba ve'rotzim et kol hayad.)